ChildOne/ChildOne/README.md

 - 👋 Hi, I’m @ChildOne
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects and be apart of a new community
-- 📫 How to reach me ...
+- 📫 How to reach me... not sure how this work..
+I am new sorry lol

 <!---
 ChildOne/ChildOne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.